PiquinX/Next.js/reading-list-test-technique/README.md

 7 - Despliegue: La aplicación debe estar desplegada en algún servicio de hosting gratuito (Netlify, Vercel, Firebase, etc) y debe ser accesible a través de una URL pública.
 Indica la URL en el README.

 8 - Test: La aplicación debe tener AL MENOS un test.
-Haz el test que consideres más importante para tu aplicación.
+Haz el test que consideres más importante para tu aplicación. ✔️

+Questions:
+1 - Where should I put the handleDrop/handleDragOver/handleOnDrag functions?
+(ListOfBooks/ReadingList/Books)
+2 - Should I use React.FC<Props> to type components or should I type them as a normal function?
+3 - How should I type a Context with handling functions in TS, and how to can I make a Reducer for it?
+(ReadingListContext) 4 - How should I declare a initialState for the context in TS? becuase its throwing me an error in the "localStorage.getItem('reading-list')", although it's working.
+(ReadingListContext)
+5 - Are the filter made with good practices? if not, where and how should I make them? because in the ShoppingCart app I made a Context for the filter.
+6 - How should I improve the code to take the most advantage possible of Next.JS?
+7 - I'm using TS correctly?